Animal Husbandry (game): Gameplay

+There are several different rulesets, although the rules have only slight variations.
+More modern rulesets tend to be more balanced and provide a faster gameplay.

 In the modern release, Have You Herd?, the goal is to get one of each of the farm animals: rabbit, sheep, pig, cow, and horse.
 Each player begins the game with a single rabbit (though, it is suggested by Winning Moves to start with a rabbit and sheep for a faster game).
 On their turn, a player performs three steps.
 First, they see if they can trade by consulting a chart.
 They can turn in sets of animals to get a tile of a different animal (for example, 5 rabbits can be traded for 1 sheep tile).
 After trading, the player rolls the two 12-sided dice.
 If they roll an animal that matches a tile they have, they get another tile of that type (for example, a player has a rabbit and rolls one.
 That player would get a rabbit tile).
 If the player rolls doubles, they get to roll again.
 There are a number of special events on the dice as well, such as the wolf (causes you to be unable to multiply and causes the player to roll the two dice and lose the animals shown unless they have a guard dog), the fox (cannot multiply animals, eats all but one rabbit unless you have the guard dog), the guard dog (protects you from a future wolf and foxes), the skunk (allows you to cause another player to miss their next turn), and the trade "T" (allows you to only trade with opponents instead of the bank).
 The game ends once one player has a rabbit, sheep, pig, cow, and horse.